Plan B Skateboards: 2010 onward: New ownership, Rodriguez's departure, Branch distribution, True

 In March 2012, Brian Johnson gave part of the Plan B Skateboard company to his son, Morgan Johnson.
 After about a year of success, Morgan brought his friends, Ramy and Mark Farah into the company and in recent years, the company has developed new headquarters in Landover, Maryland.
-In early 2013, a bidding process for Billabong continued following the company's collapse in the wake of the 2008 global financial crisis and a failed expansion into the retail industry.
+In early 2013, a bidding process for Billabong continued following the company's collapse during the 2008 financial crisis and a failed expansion into the retail industry.
 As of April 10, 2013, a AUD287 million offer from a consortium was under consideration by the owners of Billabong, but the proposal remained conditional.

 The inaugural Plan B full-length video has been a topic of discussion among the global skateboarding community for a prolonged duration of time, as promotional footage has been released (entitled Superfuture) and the company has been in existence for a significant period of time, with a renowned team established during this time period.
 A late-November episode of the internet-based, weekly program, Skateline, broadcast on the Thrasher Magazinechannel, showed footage of company co-owner and team rider, Danny Way, stating that the video would be made according to a schedule determined by the company regardless of external pressure.
 Way is filmed speaking directly to the camera, in response to Gary Rogers, the host of the program: "Gary, you need to chill out man.
 Gary, you need to chill the fuck out.
 We're gonna drop this video when we say we're gonna drop it."

 Veteran professional skateboarder, Chris Miller, has stated: "They're filming a video part every time they go out on the weekend to a contest.
 Now you gotta go out and do it in the street.
 Now you gotta go out and do it on a level that, like, way above and beyond that.
 So it's gotta be tough; it's gotta be, it's gotta be really hard.
 But I think that this is the crew to do it."
 In regard to the Plan B team (as of December 2012) and the filming of the video, McKay has stated: "They're just so self-motivated man.
 Like, if we're together, great, we'll all do our thing and go somewhere and film; and like, if they're on their own, everyone has their own program that they're on.
 You just know that everyone's handling business wherever they are."